Skip to content

 zMaxnumber5Maximum allowed position along the Z-axis.randomMoving

-yMinnumber0Minimum allowed position along the Y-axis.randomMoving
+yMinnumber0Minimum allowed position along the Y-axis.
+Applied only when altitude is true.randomMoving

-yMaxnumber5Maximum allowed position along the Y-axis.randomMoving
+yMaxnumber5Maximum allowed position along the Y-axis.
+Applied only when altitude is true.randomMoving

-The checkHeight property is defined to control whether the character should adjust its height while moving toward a target.
+The altitude property is defined to control whether the character should adjust its height while moving toward a target.
 When set to true, the character moves vertically as well, matching the target’s height.
 When set to false, the character moves only horizontally and keeps its current height.
 The default value is false.

 pauseAtPoints